Detailed Review of the COMPASS

 What questions types are expected in COMPASS

 The COMPASS test is a college placement test that is used by educators to put students in appropriate courses.
-The COMPASS test is a computer adaptive test.
-That means that if you were to answer a question correctly, you will receive a more difficult question next.
+It is a computer adaptive test, which means that if you were to answer a question correctly, you will receive a more difficult question next.
 If you fail to answer that question correctly, you will receive an easier question next.
 Thus, it will adjust to the skill level of the test taker.

 - Writing Skills